CRUKorg/cruk-react-components/components/Header/README.md

 ### Header Text (optional)

 This is a single line of text and the character limit depends on the theme, logo and children width.
+This is only visible on desktop at the top of the page

 ### Right section (optional)